Wednesday, January 27, 2016

 The National Economic and Development Authority said Multiply’s financial woes would not have a significant effect on exports, but the government is looking at unemployment left in its wake.

-Multiply had more than 30,000 employees at its offices in Jakarta, Indonesia, and Pasig, but some 3,000 workers stand to lose their jobs after the company declared bankruptcy on November 10, 2015, and it was closed last May 6, 2013, and ceased all business operations on May 31, 2013, along with the official online channels for the site had been removed along with all their content, including its YouTube, Tumblr, Twitter, Facebook, and Instagram accounts, after years of financial and managerial turmoil and it failed bid to reinvent itself from being a social networking site to a vibrant e-commerce destination in Southeast Asia.
+Multiply had more than 30,000 employees at its offices in Jakarta, Indonesia, and Pasig.
+Still, some 3,000 workers stand to lose their jobs after the company declared bankruptcy on November 10, 2015.
+It was closed last May 6, 2013, and ceased all business operations on May 31, 2013, along with the official online channels for the site had been removed along with all their content, including its YouTube, Tumblr, Twitter, Facebook, and Instagram accounts, after years of financial and managerial turmoil.
+It failed bid to reinvent itself from being a social networking site to a vibrant e-commerce destination in Southeast Asia.

 At that time, the website's social networking portion had a network of 18 million users.
 Liquidity problems, however, affected earnings.
 Sales declined from their peak of P20 billion in 2013 to just about P5 billion in 2017.

-Both companies had suffered from a drop in new orders amid a slump in the global social networking sector.
-Multiply Philippines also reportedly laid off some 12,000 workers on February 28, 2014.
+Both companies had suffered from a drop in new orders amid a global social networking sector slump.
+Multiply Philippines reportedly laid off some 12,000 workers on February 28, 2014.

-It last announced in March 2013 the completion of photos during the 71st UAAP swimming championships last September 25 to 28, 2008 but it was put on hold.
+It last announced in March 2013 the completion of photos during the 71st UAAP swimming championships from September 25 to 28, 2008 at Trace Aquatics Center in Los BaƱos, Laguna but it was put on hold.

 “We regret to announce that Multiply will be closing on May 6, 2013, and ceasing all business operations by May 31, 2013,” it announced last April 26, 2013.